tongnianw/tongnianw.github.io/_pages/about.md

 ====
 Hello, there!
 My name is Tongnian Wang.
 I am a final-year Ph.D. student in the Department of Information Systems and Cyber Security at the University of Texas at San Antonio (UTSA).

-My research centers around healthcare information systems (IS), with a specific focus on data-driven and AI-powered healthcare decision-making.
-I aim to develop responsible AI systems for healthcare while also exploring AI applications that harness multimodal healthcare data.
+My research focuses on developing AI-powered healthcare decision support systems with the goal of mitigating biases or health disparities and improving predictive accuracy for patient outcomes.
 My methodological approaches harness advanced AI techniques such as deep learning, federated learning, and natural language processing (NLP).

 Research Interests: Responsible AI (Bias & Fairness, Interpretability, Privacy), Multimodal Learning, Healthcare IS.